 Workplace Diversity: The Real Source of Innovation

-A study performed by the Center for Talent Innovation found that companies with inherently diverse employees and leaders that foster inclusivity were much more likely to innovate by bringing new products to market or by expanding their existing share of the market.
+A study performed by the Center for Talent Innovation found that companies with inherently diverse employees and leaders that foster inclusivity were much more likely to innovate by bringing new products to market or by expanding their existing share of the market (as stated above).
 It turns out that having overall diversity is much more important than having one or two key “innovators” on staff, pushing new ideas.
 Why?

 There are several reasons.
 First, people are much more receptive to ideas when they come up with them, rather than when they are expected to adopt them.
 A more diverse workplace creates more innovation from every department and every angle, making people more receptive to the changes.